bbatsche/Vagrant-Setup/README.md

 - A password for the default console or shell user, "codeup"
 - An eMail address to receive notifications from the server
-- A username and password for a default MySQL administrator
+- A password for the default MySQL administrator, also called "codeup"
-- A domain name for your site
-- A database name for your application
-- A database username and password for your application to use

 ## Adding a Site to Digital Ocean